shoham-z/RayTracer/README.md

 # RayTracer
 This is a ray tracer that saves images to the disk.
-The original was written in java and is being rewritten in c++ because with java it is slow.
+The original was written in java and I am rewriting in c++ because I wanted to experiment.

 # TO DO
 - Create classes for Cylinder, Tube (infinite cylinder), Plane, Triangle - Cylinder left.